culturedigitalskills/2024-360-digitisation/episodes/introduction.Rmd

 ## Brief History of panoramic representations

 The idea of panoramic representation can be traced back to 20 A.D  with the frescos in the houses in Pompeii for example[^1] and probably even before.
-Techniques to capture panoramic view in photography started as early as photography itself.
-It was mostly used by photographers which where making a series of consequent photos, to show the whole city viewed from an elevated point.
+Techniques to capture panoramic views in photography started as early as photography itself.
+It was mostly used by photographers who were making a series of consequent photos, to show the whole city viewed from an elevated point.
 This is because a single photograph from far away could not show enough details of the scene.[^2]

 ![Villa of the Mysteries (Pompeii) - frescos 01, shakko, under [ CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0), via [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Villa_of_the_Mysteries_(Pompeii)_-_frescos_01.jpg)](https://upload.wikimedia.org/wikipedia/commons/1/1b/Villa_of_the_Mysteries_%28Pompeii%29_-_frescos_01.jpg)